PDXostc/rvi_backend/README.md

 ### Python Modules

-The RVI Backend requires additional Python modules to function:
+The RVI Backend requires additional Python modules to function (see below).
+Alternatively, you can also run *pip install -r requirements/base.txt*

 1. Pillow Imaging Library